bocadilloproject/bocadillo/docs/how-to/middleware.md

 ### Interrupting request processing

-If a hook returns the `Response` object, no further processing is performed.
+If the `before_dispatch` hook returns the `Response` object, no further processing is performed.

 For example, this middleware will result in a `202 Accepted: Foo` response being returned for *any* request made to the application.